To Be Announced: Quantifying over action models

-It might be worthwhile to explore in depth such action model logic for epistemic actions with given precondition.
+It might be worthwhile to explore in depth such an action model logic for epistemic actions with given precondition.

-\paragraph{Quantifying over uniform action models} We recall group announcement logic GAL where we quantify over known announcements simultaneously made by the agents in group $G \subseteq A$ and coalition announcement logic CAL where we quantify over known announcements simultaneously made by the agents in group $G \subseteq A$ no matter what (known) announcements are also simultaneously made by the agents not in $G$.
+\paragraph{Quantifying over private group announcements} We recall group announcement logic GAL where we quantify over known announcements simultaneously made by the agents in group $G \subseteq A$, and coalition announcement logic CAL where we quantify over known announcements simultaneously made by the agents in group $G \subseteq A$ no matter what (known) announcements are also simultaneously made by the agents not in $G$.
 We can also consider such quantifications over any informative action `involving agents in $G$'.
-That is, announcements only made by the agents in G and that may not be public.
-Under such conditions of partial observability it makes sense to require that agents make the same announcement in for them indistinguishable actions.
+That is, announcements only made by the agents in $G$ and that may not be public.
+Under such conditions of partial observability we require that agents make the same announcement in for them indistinguishable actions.
 This then represents that they know what they say.
-Consider the following notion of \emph{uniform action model}.
-When uniformity plays a role (and for the static models wherein such actions are executed) we typically have accessibility relations $R_a$ for the agents that are equivalence relations, i.e., indistinguishability relations.
+Analogously to the GAL and CAL quantifiers over joint public announcements by agents, we could then consider quantifiers over $\mathcal S5$ action models satisfying that constraint.
+Let us merely give an example of such an epistemic action.